Irvine Identity Theft Attorneys

 We Can Guide You Throughout the Whole Legal Process

 If you have been accused of the crime of identity theft, there are several things that you need to know.
 First and foremost, an accusation is not the same as a conviction and you have a constitutional right to defend yourself to the fullest extent of the law.
 Since a conviction can affect many key aspects of your life, it is important to enlist a knowledgeable white collar crime attorney who can craft a strong strategy on your behalf.
-Our Irvine theft lawyers at the Law Firm of Pilchman & Kay, P.L.C. can fight for your rights with the vigor that you deserve.
+Our Irvine theft lawyers at the Law Office of Pilchman & Kay, A Professional Law Corporation, can fight for your rights with the vigor that you deserve.
 We understand that this situation may seem intimidating, and we can compassionately guide you through each step of the process.

 Discuss your case by getting in touch with our firm at (949) 558-0042.